-In addition to these courses the student is expected to select two types of work and carry enough additional hours in them to develop a high degree of proficiency.
-H. and P. E. 110, First Aid, should also be taken before graduation.
+In addition to the courses listed above the student should select two types of work and carry enough courses in them to develop a high degree of proficiency.
+H. &.
+P. E. 110, First Aid, should be taken by all majors in Industrial Arts.